hashicorp/terraform/website/docs/language/files/index.html.md

 ---
 layout: "language"
 page_title: "Files and Directories - Configuration Language"
-description: |-
-  Learn how to name, organize, and store Terraform configuration files as well as how Terraform evaluates modules.
+description: "Learn how to name, organize, and store Terraform configuration files.
+Also learn how Terraform evaluates modules."
 ---

 # Files and Directories